sheffield-bioinformatics-core/ngs_intro_workshop/02-variants.md

 </div>

 - Select the `father.bam`, `mother.bam` and `patient.bam` files in the **Select SAM/BAM dataset or dataset collection**.
-Don't forget to can select multiple bam files using the multiple datasets button.
+Don't forget you can select multiple bam files using the multiple datasets button.
 - No other options need to be changed

 It is recommended that you rename the BAM outputs so that you can keep track of your analysis; for example `patient_nodups.bam`, `father_nodups.bam` and `mother_nodups.bam`.